Dare-marvel/inventory_management/README.md

 # [Sangrah Inventory Management System](https://rohit-sangrah.netlify.app/)

-pls view the site in Firefox as cookies are not set on other browsers
+## Pls view the site in Firefox as setting cookies is part of a paid service in other browsers while hosting the site

 Create config.env in server and put the below mentioned credentials
 ```